coinstopio/coinstopio.docs/docs/Ledger/LedgerLive/LedgerLiveDesktop/GettingStartedLinux.md

 ## What You Need

 -   a [Ledger Nano S](https://coinstop.io/products/ledger-nano-s)
--   a computer has at least:
+-   a computer with at least:
     -   Linux Ubuntu 16.10
         _Ledger Live is incompatible with 32-bit operating systems_
     -   a USB port.
 Use an adapter for USB-C ports